dherik/check-password/README.md

 # check-password
-Java code to check if the password is valid, using Java, Spark, Bootstrap and jQuery
+Java code to avaliate the strength of the password, using Java 8, Spark, Bootstrap and jQuery

 # Requirements